kitella1/2do-react/README.md

 - Complete and delete multiple items on your list with 'Edit mode'.
 - Lists are saved to local storage whenever an item is added, deleted, or updated.

+## Design

+2Do uses the colour scheme [Dark Sunset](https://coolors.co/palette/335c67-fff3b0-e09f3e-9e2a2b-540b0e).

+The teal colour #335C67 should be used as the **primary** colour for UI elements.
+The light yellow #FFF3B0 should be used as an **accent** where it will not impede on accessibility.
+Lastly, for any other UI that is required to **contrast** the primary colour, the crimson #9E2A2B should be used.

 ## Running locally

 There are two methods available for running this app locally.
 Details on each one are written below: